It’s new… and we shall call it Mini Peggy.

 Like the other Peggies, Peggy 2LE is an open-source hardware and software project.
 We’ll be posting all of the design files (schematics, PCB layout, and build instructions) here in the next couple of weeks, as we finish getting all the materials together.

-Peggy software is hosted at Google Code, and you can find related software there.
+Peggy software is hosted at Github, and you can find related software there.

 Schematics have been posted; you can download them here.
 (476 kB PDF file)